gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Signals-backlog-view-gij-cloud.md

 ![](/wp-content/uploads/tij-gitcloud-backlog-view-main-screen.png)

-On the middle top part of Team Insights for Jira page, click on the Backlog View tab.
+On the middle top part of Signals page, click on the Backlog View tab.

 The Backlog View organizes issues into sprints, similar to how Epics mode in General View group issues.
 This allows you to easily manage your backlog based on the Project filter.
 Sprints are automatically sorted by rank when the Backlog View is loaded.